raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 This hypothetical TimeSensitiveTodo` extends both `Todo` and `Coloured`, and it overrides `toHTML` from `Todo` as well as overriding `getColourRGB` from `Coloured`.

-However, JavaScript does not have "true" multiple inheritence, and therefore this code does not work.
-But we can simulate mutltiple inheritence for cases like this.
-The way it works is to step back and ask ourselves, "What would we do if we didn't have mixins or multipel inheritence?"
+However, JavaScript does not have "true" multiple inheritance, and therefore this code does not work.
+But we can simulate multiple inheritance for cases like this.
+The way it works is to step back and ask ourselves, "What would we do if we didn't have mixins or multipel inheritance?"

-The answer is, we'd create an arbitrary hierarchy, like ths:
+The answer is, we'd create an arbitrary hierarchy, like this:

 {% highlight javascript %}
 class Todo {